jessicarush/react-notes/react_with_flask_api.md

 - they do not get mixed with any possible routes used by the React side.
 - they can be easily targeted with CORS rules as shown above

-Flask-cors allows for total granular control beyond what is shown here, for example you can pass paramters saying which methods are allowed and more.
+Flask-cors allows for total granular control beyond what is shown here, for example you can pass parameters saying which methods are allowed and more.
 [See the API docs](https://flask-cors.readthedocs.io/en/latest/api.html).